 The conducting core, in combination with ear training, harmony, arranging, tonal harmony and counterpoint, and music technology courses, will provide you with a broad-based musical vocabulary, important skills for your major studies, and a well-rounded musical background.

-Required of all students except for music education and music therapy majors, who have major-specific conducting requirements.
-Students must successfully complete ET-211: Ear Training 3 or ET-231: Solfège 1 before enrolling in COND-211 or COND-216.
+The following is required of all students except for music education and music therapy majors, who have major-specific conducting requirements: students must successfully complete ET-211: Ear Training 3 or ET-231: Solfège 1 before enrolling in COND-211 or COND-216.

-- Conduct instrumental and vocal music of a variety of styles and genres, including modern music with mixed and odd meters;
+- conduct instrumental and vocal music in a variety of styles and genres, including modern music with mixed and odd meters;

 - express a variety of tempos, articulations, dynamics, phrasing, and expressions through conducting gestures;

 - understand the standard setups of an orchestra and orchestral score;

 - analyze scores, including standard transpositions and clefs, and expressive/performance terminology;